 What Does P0306 Mean?

-When the Engine Control Module detects the piston in the number 6 cylinder is not being forced down during the combustion cycle it will cause a P0306 trouble code.
-This can be caused by a variety of different reasons, both mechanical and electrical.
+When the Engine Control Module detects the piston in the number 6 cylinder is not being forced down during the combustion cycle, it will cause a P0306 trouble code.
+This issue can be caused by a variety of different reasons, both mechanical and electrical.
 Be sure to check your service manual to identify the correct cylinder before getting started.

 What Are The Symptoms Of The P0306 Code?

 In most cases, there will be some very noticeable symptoms that come with a P0306 trouble code.

 - Rough idle

 - Piston/ring damage